Hawke's Bay Regional prisoners impress judges with kapa haka performance - NZ Herald

 Last year inmates at the Mangaroa prison were awarded first place for Kairangi o Te Reo in the non-aggregate section.

-Staff from the Māori Pathways Programme encouraged anyone with an interest in kapa haka to take part this year and teams spent six weeks preparing and practicing for their performance last week.
+Staff from the Māori Pathways Programme encouraged anyone with an interest in kapa haka to take part this year and teams spent six weeks preparing and practising for their performance last week.

 Department of Corrections deputy chief executive Māori Topia Rameka said many of the men had never done kapa haka before, "so it was a new and exciting experience".